 What an experience last night at the game.
-Mumbai Indians won a close game and the atmosphere at the stadium was excellent – certainly the best of the venues we’d been to.
+Mumbai Indians won a close game and the atmosphere at the stadium was excellent.
+Certainly the best of the venues we’d been to.

-We used the cricket ground as a landmark and found our way to Marine Drive (also called the Queen’s necklace) and took a stroll up to Chowpatty Beach before hopping onto a local train at Charni Road and eventually back to the hotel.
+We used the cricket ground as a landmark and found our way to Marine Drive (also called the Queen’s necklace).
+We strolled up to Chowpatty Beach before hopping onto a local train at Charni Road and eventually back to the hotel.

-We strolled through the many food stalls next to the beach and opted for bhel puri (puffed rice and potatoes served with tamarind sauce) and pav bhaji (spicy mashed vegetables and toasted bread).
+We strolled through the many food stalls next to the beach.
+We opted for bhel puri (puffed rice and potatoes served with tamarind sauce) and pav bhaji (spicy mashed vegetables and toasted bread).

-But Rhys decided he’d tackle one more snack – and duly brought back some Jalebi (made by deep-frying flour in a circular (coil-like) shape and then dipping it in syrup) from the food stalls next door.
+But Rhys decided he’d tackle one more snack.
+And duly brought back some Jalebi (made by deep-frying flour in a circular (coil-like) shape and then dipping it in syrup) from the food stalls next door.